-What you must pay when you these services Services that are covered for you In-Network Out-of- Network routine trimming of nails, covered up to four (4) times per calendar year. routine trimming of nails, covered up to four (4) times per calendar year.
-Prostate cancer screening exams For men age 50 and older, covered services include the following once each calendar year: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for the Medicare- covered in- network annual preventive prostate cancer screening services.
-There is no coinsurance, copayment, or deductible for the Medicare- covered out-of- network annual preventive prostate cancer screening services.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Podiatry services Covered services include: Medicare-covered Podiatry Services: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs).
+Routine foot care for members with certain medical conditions affecting the lower limbs Supplemental Nail Trim Benefit: Routine trimming of nails up to four (4) times per calendar year. \$35 Copayment for in-network Medicare-covered services. \$0 Copayment for Supplemental in-network routine trimming of nails, covered up to four (4) times per calendar year. \$35 Copayment for out-of-network Medicare-covered services. \$0 Copayment for Supplemental out-of-network routine trimming of nails, covered up to four (4) times per calendar year.
+Prostate cancer screening exams For men age 50 and older, covered services include the following once each calendar year: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for the innetwork Medicarecovered an annual PSA test.
+There is no coinsurance, copayment, or deductible for the out-of-network Medicare-covered an annual PSA test.
 Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
 These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
 Your provider must obtain prior authorization for certain prosthetic devices.
-20% Coinsurance for Medicare- covered in- network prosthetic items.
-20% Coinsurance for Medicare- covered out-of- network prosthetic items Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very \$25 Copayment for \$25 Copayment for
+20% Coinsurance for in-network Medicare-covered prosthetic items.
+20% Coinsurance for out-of-network Medicare-covered prosthetic items.